Amateur Hour (song)

-"Amateur Hour" is a song by Sparks.
-It was released as the second single from their 1974 album Kimono My House.
-Bassist Martin Gordon was requested to replace his original bass part (recorded using a Rickenbacker 4001 bass) with a Fender Precision bass, belonging to his subsequent replacement in the band.
+"Amateur Hour" is a song by American rock band Sparks.
+It was released as the second single, released by Island Records, from their third studio album Kimono My House (1974).
+Bassist Martin Gordon was requested to replace his original bass part (recorded using a Rickenbacker 4001 bass) with a Fender Precision Bass, belonging to his subsequent replacement in the band.

-A re-recording was produced in 1997 for the retrospective Plagiarism album.
-This new version was given a complete electronic synthpop overhaul and was performed with Erasure.
+A re-recording was produced in 1997 for their 17th studio album Plagiarism.
+This new version was given a complete electronic synth-pop overhaul and was performed with English duo Erasure.

 On 25 June 2009, the song "Amateur Hour" was featured in a stunt when UK magician and mentalist Mark Cairns predicted that radio personality George Lamb would choose the Sparks song, in a free choice from a list of 100 tracks that had been recently played on Lamb's BBC Radio 6 Music show.